skalininru/ansible/README.md

     - php-fpm
 ```

-This role installs and configure PHP application server
+This playbook installs and configure PHP application server